Francine (cat)

 Francine, also known as the "Lowe's Cat," is a cat that lives at Lowe's #1037 on Broad Street in Richmond, Virginia.
 She disappeared in September 2025, but later was returned to the store.
 She has been described as a "beacon of the community."

+She is a calico cat with black and brown patches of fur by her ears, is short-haired, and has been described as "very friendly, [...] calm," and "serene," as well as very welcoming to all who wanted to pet her and take photographs.

 Life

 Entry into the store

 She first entered the store's Lawn and Garden area in 2017.
 She initially sustained herself on mice and refused to let humans near her, but after employees noticed that she looked thin, they started to feed her.
 She formed an especially close bond with one employee and became outwardly friendly after about 18 months.
 Despite being free to leave, Francine remained at the store ever since, until her disappearance in September 2025.